 Filing Bankruptcy in Canada: Minimum Amount of Debt Needed

-According to the Bankruptcy & Insolvency Act, the federal legislation that governs the bankruptcy process in Canada, the minimum amount of debt needed for filing bankruptcy in Canada is $1,000 or greater.
+According to the Bankruptcy & Insolvency Act, which is the federal legislation that governs the bankruptcy process in Canada, the minimum amount of debt needed for filing bankruptcy in Canada is $1,000.

 However, very few people with $1,000 in debts actually go bankrupt.
 Statistics from the Office of the Superintendent of Bankruptcy Canada tell us that in 2018, the average Canadian consumer who filed for bankruptcy had liabilities of $108,971.

 Bankruptcy is sometimes referred to as an “insolvency solution.”
 Insolvency is defined as the inability to pay your bills as they become due, because of lack of funds.
 There are many insolvency solutions in Canada, including bankruptcy, consumer proposal, and credit counselling.

 As an example, a person with a high income may be able to service $100,000 in debts without any problems.
 Their income is preventing them from becoming insolvent, despite the high payments they must make on their debts.

 Another person, this one with a lower income and higher expenses, perhaps due to a larger family, may have great difficulty servicing a mere $10,000 in debts.
 The bills are comparatively small, but they are piling up unpaid, and creditors may be calling.

 This second individual, with the lower debts, may be a candidate for bankruptcy and the protection it offers, while the person with higher debts may be able to service them on their own.